louis-stintzy/mindvault-back/docs/api_endpoints.md

 ##### 500 Internal Server Error <!-- {#getCards-section} -->

-An error is returned if an unexpected server error occurs during the retrieval of the list of cards.
+An error is returned if an unexpected server error occurs when checking the owner of the box.
 Remember to look at the backend console for more information.

 ```json